cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

 Having these pictures in mind, let's start to flesh out the Q collection from [the previous post](./2013-05-11-venture-out-on-canbuildfrom.html).
-In the end, more entities will be created to mimic the collection library:
+In the end, those additional entities will be created to mimic the collection library:

     Budr                ---     Builder
     QCompanion          ---     GenericCompanion